lisa-lumos/Tableau/README.md

 Table calculations are not automatically added to the Data pane, but you can save it manually by dragging it into the data pane and give it a name.
 Note that, when you use this field, it’s dependent on the other fields in the view, so it may need modification.

+To add a customized table calculation, click the drop-down arrow on a measure field in the view and select Add Table Calculation to open the Table Calculation dialog box.

+When you add a table calculation, Tableau automatically selects which dimensions define the scope and which define the direction.
+However, if you want to control which dimensions define the scope and which define the direction, use the Specific Dimensions option.
+This option will lock in the scope and direction regardless of the table structure.

 ## 🏷 Create Level of Detail (LOD) expressions

 ## 🏷 Apply analytics